Operant Conditioning as it Relates to Dog Training

 Operant Conditioning is a type of learning in which a behavior is strengthened (meaning, it will occur more frequently) when it’s followed by reinforcement, and weakened (will happen less frequently) when followed by punishment.
 Operant conditioning, coined by B.F.
 Skinner is based on a simple premise – that behavior is influenced by the consequences that follow.
 When you perform a behavior that is reinforced, you’re more likely to do it again.
 When you perform a behavior that is punished, you are less likely to do it again.
 For more detailed information about operant conditioning.

-Operant conditioning is the simplest way to explain why organisms act in certain ways and is the basis for the field of behavior modification.
+Operant conditioning is the simplest way to explain why organisms act in certain ways and are the basis for the field of behavior modification.
 It is not a method, nor is it a system; it is a set of principles that we follow without choice.
 A strong understanding of the operant quadrants is liberating to a dog trainer.
-It is my opinion that understanding the rules of the game frees us up to follow our intuition, to operate on feel, to treat dog training as a form creative expression.
+It is my opinion that understanding the rules of the game frees us up to follow our intuition, to operate on feel, to treat dog training as a form of creative expression.
 This can be intimidating to some people.
 I believe that the key to understanding operant conditioning is distilling it and allowing it to be simple.
 Take everything at face value.

 Positive = Adding something to the equation